Frequently asked questions for:

 Does your program accept mature students?

-All of our programs accept mature students and the link below will provide you with information regarding the mature student admission requirements, the application process, etc. http://www.mohawkcollege.ca/admissions.html.
+All of our programs accept mature students, read more about the mature student admission requirements, the application process, etc.

 Does your program accept international students?

-All of our programs accept international students and the link below will provide information regarding the admission requirements, the application process, fees, etc. http://www.mohawkcollege.ca/international/admissions/apply.html.
+All of our programs accept international students, read more about admission requirements, the application process, fees, etc. for international students.

 What are the employment prospects for graduates out of your program into their chosen careers?
 Do your graduates get hired right out of college into police services, customs, probation, corrections, group homes, parole services, the military, etc.